Google Local Inventory Integration

 Feed returns “Authorisation Required”

-- Contact your account manager if credentials don't work
+• Contact your Push account manager if credentials fail

 Products not showing in local results

-- Verify stock levels are greater than 0 in the inventory feed
+• Verify stock quantity is greater than 0

-- Check that products have all required fields (brand, title, barcode)
+• Ensure products include required fields (brand, title, GTIN)

-- Ensure products are marked with merchant_feed = 1
+• Confirm products are marked merchant_feed = 1

 Store locations not matching